NathaliaTGodoy/devops-23-24-PSM-1231864/CA2/Part1/README_CA2Part1.md

       destinationDirectory = zipFile.parentFile
      }
   ```
-  2. To execute the task implemented in item 1 use the command `% ./gradlew zipSources`
+  2. To execute the task implemented in item 1 use the command `./gradlew zipSources`

-- Conclude Part 1 of the assignment by marking the repository with the tag ca2-part1, signifying the completion of the specified tasks within this phase of the project.
+## Conclusion
+In conclusion, Part 1 of the assignment introduced Gradle, a powerful build automation tool.
+We successfully implemented various tasks to enhance the example application's functionality, reliability, and manageability.
+Custom Gradle tasks were added to extend application capabilities, such as launching the server, implementing unit tests, and creating backup and archive functionalities for source code.
+Overall, this assignment reinforced our understanding of Gradle and equipped us with valuable skills for modern software development practices, laying a foundation for tackling more complex projects.